 Q. I can’t work because of the coronavirus and I am struggling to pay my rent.
 What can I do?

 A. We will work with customers who are facing financial hardship due to coronavirus.
 Support is available and where appropriate we will agree temporary adjustments to rent payments.
-No-one will be evicted who falls into rent arrears because their own income has been affected by coronavirus.
 We have specialist Financial Inclusion officers who help residents who are struggling to manage their money.
-If you would like to speak to one of them please e-mail us at email@example.com or telephone 0300 123 6000.
+If you would like to speak to one of them please e-mail us at firstname.lastname@example.org or telephone 0300 123 6000, leaving your name, contact number, tenancy number and/or address along with brief details and we will respond accordingly.

 Please be aware that due to staff working remotely, customers may be contacted by mobile phone.